00Lyun00/Charybdis-Nano-Buildlog/Buildlog/README.md

 ## Final Stretch
 With the keyboard now functioning properly, I just had to get keyswitches and keycaps to finish the build.
-I got gazzew Boba U4 keyswitches as I prefer having no noise, and I got a set of Ogre zinc alloy keycaps to further push the metal-wood aesthetics.
+I got Gazzew Boba U4 keyswitches as I prefer having no noise, and I got a set of Ogre zinc alloy keycaps to further push the metal-wood aesthetics.
 They feel cold to touch for the first couple minutes, but they'll warm up eventually.
 Sometimes they make a metallic clank sound when I type, which I think is cool.
 The Ogre keycaps are sold in Korea for roughly $48 for 72 caps, making them far more affordable than aluminum or stainless steel keycaps.
 However, as zinc alloy keycaps are notoriously subseptible to discoloration, I might have to replace them after a couple months or years later.